dougalstanton/dougalstanton.net/pages/capoeira-training-diary.markdown

 # 2015-10-16/17/18: Marrom workshop, Edinburgh

 The whole weekend was concentrating on "base" and the enter/exit flow: having a good solid esquiva/negativa (however you want to call it) and effective rooting to the floor in order to move when needed.

 The only move that I rarely attempt but which is part of Marrom and Dion's repertoire and that was used frequently was the _escalamente_ (spelling made up entirely).

+# 2016-07-05

+After watching a bunch of Camaleao I was keen to try out some tesoura de frente; he seemed to do a lot after faking a martelo do chao which I thought was a great entry because it's something I do a lot but never have anywhere to go from there.

+In the end we did an evening of takedowns: vingativa, tesoura de costas and tesoura de frente.
+Despite my original intentions the vingative/tesoura de costas pair was more interesting because it seems they are intimately related.
+They have a symmetry with each other.

+The "base" position is the front person perched on the lap of the other, both squatting slightly, like "stacked" figurines.
+The control of the other person comes from the control of their hips which itself only comes from direct contact.
+The person in the back makes a minor adjustment and uses their shoulder and upper back to execute the vingativa.
+The person in the front swings the far leg round the back and rotates backwards for the tesoura.

+The fundamental position of the hip connection is what to aim for when stepping in to perform one or other takedown.
+From there the minor positioning of feet and hands and head will follow.
+In general, the person performing the takedown wants to control the leg furthest from them in some way.
+In vingativa trying to stand with your own feet "outside" your opponent's feet.
+In tesoura, to reach far enough with the back leg that you can hook their own leg.

+The tesoura de frente also has symmetry but with itself.
+Two opponents facing each other but offset so that one inner thigh touches the same inner thigh of their opponent when in base.
+Either person could go for the tesoura from here: the touching leg is a clamp to hold the leg in place and the other foot comes in behind (heel to heel) and sweeps backwards.
+(Alternately the outside leg can stay fixed as the fulcrum in a lever system, with the body weight driving into the thigh to move the opposing leg backwards and down.)